Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 ### Write failing tests for `to_dict`

-If we're following TDD, our next step is to write tests for `to_dict` that will fail until we write our new function.
+If we're following Test Driven Development (TDD), our next step is to write tests for `to_dict` that will fail until we write our new function.
 We'll create a new file `test_models.py` and add tests to cover nominal and edge cases for the `to_dict` function.

 Let's pause to think through what cases we might test for the `to_dict` function and what data we need to arrange and check those cases.
 When you're ready, check out our `test_models.py` code below.